POM: Prescription only medicine

-Spermatogensis is stimulated with chorionic gonadotrophin (1000 2000 IU two to three times a week) and then menotrophin is given in a dose of 75 or 150 units of FSH with 75 to 150 units of LH two of three times weekly.
+Spermatogenesis is stimulated with chorionic gonadotrophin (1000 – 2000 IU two to three times a week) and then menotrophin is given in a dose of 75 or 150 IU units of FSH with 75 to 150 IU units of LH two or three times weekly.
 Treatment should be continued for at least 3 or 4 months.

 Method of Administration:

-MENOPUR is contraindicated in men and women with:
+MENOPUR is contraindicated in women and men with:

-- Tumours of the pituitary or hypothalamic glands
+- Tumours of the pituitary gland or hypothalamus

-- Hypersensitivity to the active substance or any of the excipients used in the formulation (see section 6.1)
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1

 - Ovarian, uterine or mammary carcinoma